Vishalk91-4/blag_zola/content/posts/my-experience-with-linux.md

 tags = ["tech", "linux"]
 +++

-{% cover(src="/blag/images/penguins-cover.jpg") %}
-Penguins!
-The ever present symbol of Linux | Photo by Yuriy Rzhemovskiy on Unsplash
-{% end %}

 I would like to share My Linux experience here and how I finally ended with Ubuntu Mate.